weaccelerategrowth/gatsby-source-prismic-graphql/packages/gatsby-source-prismic-graphql/README.md

 A Gatsby plugin for fetching source data from the [Prismic headless CMS](https://prismic.io) using Prismic's beta [GraphQL API](https://prismic.io/docs/graphql/getting-started/integrate-with-existing-js-project).
 This plugin provides full support for Prismic's preview feature out of the box.

 For more context, be sure to checkout Prismic's getting started guide: [Using Prismic With Gatsby](https://prismic.io/docs/reactjs/getting-started/prismic-gatsby).
-This README, however, serves as the most-up-to-date source of information on `gatsby-source-prismic-graphql`'s latest developments and breaking changes.
+This README, however, serves as the most-up-to-date source of information on `@prismicio/gatsby-source-prismic-graphql`'s latest developments and breaking changes.

 Please **be sure your Prismic repository has the GraphQL API enabled**.
 It is enabled by default on all new Prismic repositories.
 If you have an older repository or are unable to access `https://[your_repo].prismic.io/graphql`, please reach out to Prismic support to request the GraphQL API.